marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/syllabus.md

      - You will be able to fit a line to X vs. Y data.
      - You will be able to fit a (hyper-)plane to {X0, X1, X2, ...} vs. Y data.
+     - You will be able to predict the Y value for new {X0, X1, X2, ...} values.
      - You will be able to compute the mean squared error (MSE) and R^2 value for your fit.
      - You will be able to compute confidence intervals for all model parameters and visualize a confidence envelope for your fit.
      - You will appreciate why the residuals should be normally distributed.
      - You will appreciate why data points with high leverage can greatly influence your fit.
      - You will understand under what conditions you may want to standardize your features {X0, X1, X2, ...}.
+     - You will understand that regression involves modeling a relation between feature variables {X0, X1, X2, ...} and a target variable Y.
      - You will appreciate that it is straightforward to understand the meaning of the parameters in a linear regression.
      - You will appreciate that the existence of a mathematically computable solution makes linear regression extremely fast.